ibnmarzuk/ibnmarzuk/README.md

 README

 In software development, a README file contains information about the other files in a directory or archive of computer software.
 A form of documentation

+ Forking is the process of creating a new copy of a Git repository on your own account.
+You can make changes to your forked repository without affecting the original repository, and you can create a pull request to propose your changes be merged back into the original repository.

+ Pushing is the process of uploading your changes to a remote repository.
+When you push your changes, they become visible to others who have access to the remote repository.